 Broadly speaking, a capital gain is determined by subtracting the purchase price of the property from the sale price.
 Unless your property has declined in value, there will always be capital gain.

 Once you know how much of a capital gain you’ll be taxed on.
 You can figure out how much tax you may owe.
 The way that taxes on capital gains are figured differs according to how long you’ve owned the property.

 - Short-term capital gains on a property you have owned for less than a year are taxed like ordinary income at both the federal and state levels.

 - If you own the investment property for more than a year, the long-term federal capital gains tax can be 0%, 15%, or 20%, depending on your income bracket.
 On top of that, California will charge another 1% to 13.3% when you sell.
 So, if you’re a millionaire, your total capital gains taxes will be 33.3%.

 The math gets more complex when we factor in depreciation and depreciation recapture.
-Briefly, the idea behind depreciation is that a rental property loses value over time, so you should pay less taxes on it.
-For residential property, the federal depreciation period is 27.5 years, which means that you deduct 1/27.5 of the purchase price of the building only—not the land—every year.
-For California taxes, the depreciation period for residential rental property is 45 years, so that requires a separate set of calculations.
+Briefly, the idea behind depreciation is that a rental property loses value over time.
+So you should pay fewer taxes on it.
+For residential property, the federal depreciation period is 27.5 years.
+This means that you deduct 1/27.5 of the purchase price of the building only—not the land—every year.
+For California taxes, the depreciation period for residential rental property is 45 years.
+So that requires a separate set of calculations.